ezraroi/Human-AI-Collab/output/manuscript_sections.md

 Your synthesis:
 - Transformation requires BOTH simultaneously
-- Channel 1 (sensorimotor) provides verification
+- Channel 1 (embodied sensorimotor/interoceptive) provides verification
 - Channel 2 (symbolic) provides articulation
-- Integration = alpha function
+- Integration is the output of Alpha-Function cycles
 - Materialization (journal) makes it stable

 ### The Missing Piece in Dialogical Theory